Understanding the Y combinator

 return the factorial of a number, but instead returns another another lambda

-This inner lambda, the one that will be returned when calling fact-generator
+This inner lambda, the one that will be returned when calling fact-generator, is

 of the outer lambda.